teju1312/COVID-19-India-Data-Visualization/README.md

 # ✅ Page 5: Patients Details

-This page presents an in-depth view of patient distribution by state and their current COVID-19 status
+This page presents an in-depth view of patient distribution by state and their current COVID-19 status.

 1. This page shows the current status of COVID-19 patients across different states.